 Results

 Our Ecopath model contains five functional groups for primary producers, 31 functional groups for consumers, (14 of which are broken up into juvenile and adult life stages), and one detrital group (Table 2, Fig. 2).
-Trophic levels ranged from one (primary producers) to 3.86 (adult sharks) with a mean trophic level across all living groups of 2.46 and a biomass-weighted mean of 1.47.
+Trophic positions ranged from one (primary producers) to 3.86 (adult sharks) with a mean trophic level across all living groups of 2.46 and a biomass-weighted mean of 1.47.
 Total biomass of consumers is 42.8 g/m2 and total annual consumer production is 227 g/m2.

-Fishing was a major source of direct mortality for the adult stanza of the menhaden (62.9%), blue crab (44.4%), and penaeid shrimp (3.6%) functional groups (Fig. 2).
-While the fishing mortality rate on the federally managed stock of penaeid shrimp in the Gulf of Mexico is much higher than represented in our model (Hart 2017; Hart 2018), the bulk of the Gulf shrimp fishery occurs farther offshore than the estuarine waters modeled here.
+Fishing was a major source of direct mortality for the adult stanza of the menhaden (62.9%), blue crab (44.4%), and penaeidpenaeid shrimp (3.6%) functional groups (Fig. 2).
+While the fishing mortality rate on the federally managed stock of penaeidpenaeid shrimp in the Gulf of Mexico is much higher than represented in our model (Hart 2017; Hart 2018), the bulk of the Gulf shrimp fishery occurs farther offshore than the estuarine waters modeled here.
 This also means that the heavy bycatch mortality rates many fish species experience as a result of the Gulf shrimp fishery are also outside the domain of this model.

-Only dolphins exerted a significant significantamount of direct predation mortality on the five prey functional groups we examined (Fig. 2).
-Dolphins were particularly important predators of the small sciaenids functional group, accounting for nearly half of the mortality of both the adult (44.1%) and juvenile (43.2%) life stages of these prey species.
+Only dolphins exerted a notable amount of direct predation mortality on the five prey functional groups we examined (Fig. 2).
+Dolphins were particularly important predators of the small sciaenidsciaenids functional group, accounting for nearly half of the mortality of both the adult (44.1%) and juvenile (43.2%) life stages of these prey species.
 Dolphins also represented an important mortality source for adult menhaden (13.5% of mortality) and juvenile red drum (3.9% of mortality).

-While the focal functional groups represent important diet items for some seabird species, the total abundance of seabirds in the model area is insufficient to exert substantial mortality on prey populations.
+While the focal functional groups represent important diet items for some seabird species, the total abundance of seabirds in the model area was insufficient to exert substantial mortality on prey populations.
 The functional group most impacted by seabird predation was menhaden.
 Pelicans accounted for 1.5% of adult mortality and 1.8% of juvenile mortality.
-Diving birds were slightly less influential mortality sources at 1.1% (adults) and 0.9% (juveniles).
+Diving birds were a slightly less influential mortality source at 1.1% (adults) and 0.9% (juveniles).
 Menhaden composed a similar diet fraction for both seabird groups; however, the higher biomass of pelicans in the model more than overcame the higher consumption rate of diving birds.

 The more integrative generalized equilibrium model confirmed the high magnitude results from the direct mortality sources, and when functional groups were combined, these high magnitude impacts dominated.
-Adult blue crab and adult menhaden showed large positive responses to reductions in fishing effort, and adult penaeidspenaeid showed small positive responses, all with relatively low uncertainty (Fig. 4a).
+Adult blue crab and adult menhaden showed large positive responses to reductions in fishing effort, and adult penaeidpenaeidpenaeids showed small positive responses, all with relatively low uncertainty (Fig. 4a).
 When juveniles and adults were aggregated into one functional group, these patterns held (Fig. 4b).
 The results are consistent with those from the analysis on only direct mortality from the Rpath model.
-Adult and juvenile small sciaenids, as well as their aggregated group, showed large positive responses coincident with reductions in dolphin survival, though there was more uncertainty associated with functional responses (Fig. 4).
+Adult and juvenile small sciaenidsciaenids, as well as their aggregated group, showed large positive responses coincident with reductions in dolphin survival, though there was more uncertainty associated with functional responses (Fig. 4).
 This was also in alignment with the Rpath analysis on direct mortality.
 Menhaden, which experienced a larger fraction of mortality from seabirds than other focal groups, responded positively to increased seabird predation.
 Although the 50% intervals did not cross zero, the responses were muted to the point of not being visually perceptible (Fig. 4).
 Thus, when direct impacts are substantial, they tended to dominate over indirect impacts, and quantifying only direct impacts was a useful first-order exploration.